Helpful Legal Advice from The Haynes Firm

 It depends on who you ask.
 But, if you ask a lawyer that has truly handled medical malpractice cases, the answer will almost always be that you need a lawyer that focuses the majority of his or her time in evaluating, developing, and trying medical malpractice cases.

 Why do you need a lawyer that focuses most of his or her practice on prosecuting medical malpractice cases?
 Because medical malpractice is different.
 It is unlike any other area of the practice of law.
 If a lawyer doesn’t understand that medical malpractice is different, he or she will litigate a medical malpractice case as if it was an automobile collision case, or a slip and fall, or any other injury case that the lawyer may have handled in the past.
 But, it is worth repeating, medical malpractice is different.
+It’s also important for veterans to contact an experienced VA medical malpractice lawyer.
 Failure to contact a lawyer experienced in medical malpractice first can truly effect whether your case ever gets off the ground.

 Do Your Homework & Ask the Right Questions